lizbur10/lizbur10.github.io/_posts/2017-12-25-bostonevents_my_cli_data_gem_project.markdown

 The tricky part would be making sure that all the events belonging to that Venue or Sponsor are scraped and instantiated before running the corresponding #list_events method.
 A similar issue would arise with regard to potential List All Events functionality.
 Because event scraping is initiated by the category the user selects, any events that belong to categories that haven't been viewed by the user won't exist yet.

-While the process of completing this project involved many challenges, the organization and structure came together much more easily than I was expecting.
+While the process of completing this project involved many challenges, the organization and structure came together more easily than I was expecting.
 The advantages of using an object oriented approach became much more apparent to me as I worked to create the app.
 One particularly memorable moment was when I changed my mind about including the "Culture" category from the website I was scraping.
 I initially chose not to because there didn't seem to be much going on on that page, but later I took another look and decided to include it after all.
 Here's what I had to do to make that happen:

 1. Add a culture item to the puts statements on the cli page
 2. Update the case statement on the same page to match.